AppZung/react-native-code-push/README.md

 ## Debugging / Troubleshooting

 The `sync` method includes a lot of diagnostic logging out-of-the-box, so if you're encountering an issue when using it, the best thing to try first is examining the output logs of your app.
-This will tell you whether the app is configured correctly (like can the plugin find your deployment key?), if the app is able to reach the server, if an available update is being discovered, if the update is being successfully downloaded/installed, etc. We want to continue improving the logging to be as intuitive/comprehensive as possible, so please [let us know](mailto:support@appzung.com) if you find it to be confusing or missing anything.
+This will tell you whether the app is configured correctly (like can the plugin find your release channel public ID?), if the app is able to reach the server, if an available update is being discovered, if the update is being successfully downloaded/installed, etc. We want to continue improving the logging to be as intuitive/comprehensive as possible, so please [let us know](mailto:support@appzung.com) if you find it to be confusing or missing anything.

 Start up the Chrome DevTools Console, the Xcode Console (iOS) and/or ADB logcat (Android), and look for messages which are prefixed with `[CodePush]`.